-The ARP provides an important opportunity to reinforce the role of Centre in the Park as a place to live, work, shop and recreate.
-Successful urban centres offer a wide variety of amenities and foster an environment that is active throughout the day and evening.
-As the urban centre of Sherwood Park, the ARP should provide a compact and diverse mix of uses with a range of intensity levels.
-Interactive spaces that entice people to gather together and socialize add to the health of a community.
-The ARP will:
+Centre in the Park will offer a wide variety of amenities and foster an environment that is active throughout the day and evening.
+The area will provide a compact and diverse mix of uses with a range of intensity levels.
+Interactive spaces that entice people to gather together and socialize will add to the health of the community.